finos/common-domain-model/documentation/source/documentation.rst

     productTaxonomy ProductTaxonomy (0..*)
     economicTerms EconomicTerms (1..1)

-Note that price and quantity are defined in ``TradableProduct`` as these are attributes common to all products.
+Note that price, quantity and counterparties are defined in ``TradableProduct`` as these are attributes common to all products.
 The remaining economic terms of the contractual product are defined in ``EconomicTerms`` which is an encapsulated type in ``ContractualProduct`` .

 Economic Terms
 """"""""""""""

 The CDM specifies the various sets of possible remaining economic terms using the ``EconomicTerms`` type.
 This type includes contractual provisions that are not specific to the type of payout, but do impact the value of the contract, such as effective date, termination date, date adjustments, and early termination provisions.
 A valid population of this type is constrained by a set of conditions which are not shown here in the interests of brevity.

 .. code-block:: Haskell